TheoH32/Runtime_Terror/_posts/2023-03-21-extraresources.md

 ### Binary
-> Binary describes a numbering scheme in which there are only two possible values for each digit -- 0 or 1 -- and is the basis for all binary code used in computing systems.
+> <mark>Binary</mark> describes a numbering scheme in which there are only two possible values for each digit -- 0 or 1 -- and is the basis for all binary code used in computing systems.

 ### Truth Tables and Booleans